-Wait for the interviewers to take their seat before you sit down.
-Try to maintain a good demeanour as this counts a lot when you are appearing for a senior level job interview.
-You also need to have a good control over your body language.
+Wait for the interviewers to take their seats before you sit down.
+Try to maintain a good demeanor as this counts a lot when you are appearing for a senior-level job interview.
+You also need to have good control over your body language.
 They are going to observe these little facts too during the interview session.

 4. Be Chivalrous:

-Chivalry maybe long dead.
+Chivalry was may be long dead.
 The changing times and the winds of gender equality may have erased such manners of the past.
 Yet, there is no harm in being chivalrous if you have a female boss who is interviewing you.

 Letting her have the seat first or being kind to her would do you know harm.
 You cannot read the mind of your interviewers but being polite and kind towards them is always going to help.